 This sweet snack single-handedly took me out this weekend.
 I had the idea to make this bark a few months, but I kept getting busy and forgetting to make it.
 That's probably a good thing now that I know how delicious and addicting this stuff is.

-After one weekend of snacking on this sweet goodness, my jeans may not be fitting so well this week.
+After one weekend of snacking on this sweet cookies and cream goodness, my jeans may not be fitting so well this week.
 I guess it is a sweats kind of day around here.
-I probably should add a few more things to our workout board each day to combat the amount of bark I consumed.
+I probably should add a few more things to our workout board each day to combat the amount of toffee bark I consumed.

-I can't believe that after creating and blogging recipes for 8 years that I only have one toffee bark on here.
-I have made lots of chocolate bark treats like this peppermint Oreo bark, but this s’mores toffee bark is the only one made with melted butter and sugar.
+I can't believe that after creating and blogging recipes for so many years that I only have one toffee bark on here.
+I have made lots of chocolate bark treats like this Peppermint Oreo Bark, but this S'mores Toffee Bark is the only one made with melted butter and sugar.
 Time to change that!

 Although, if I make more versions, I will definitely have to break out the stretchy pants more often and do triple the amount of exercise.
-There is a reason so many people call this stuff “crack".
+There is a reason so many people call this sweet treat "crack".
 What to do?
 What to do?

-Let's talk about this sugary mess in front of you.
-You are only 5 ingredients away from having a batch in your life as well.
-Here are a few tips for getting your toffee bark on:
+Let's talk about this cookies and cream bark in front of you.
+You are only 5 ingredients away from having a batch of toffee in your life as well.

 - Line a baking sheet with foil because it will make it so much easier to remove the bark after it cools.